zmdtea/myblog/content/post/42123/index.md

 ---

 {{< blockquote author="Zoe" >}}
-Everytime you turn right, you must also look at your left side.
+Everytime you turn right, you must also look at your left.
 {{< /blockquote >}}

 ## Part I